nficano/aperture/README.md

 Aperture is a domain-driven observability toolkit tailored for Nuxt and Node.js services.
 It unifies structured logging, instrumentation, and provider orchestration so teams can capture business context, impact, and customer journeys with minimal ceremony.

+## Notice:

+**Aperture is still a work-in-progress.
+I don't suggest relying on it**

 ## Highlights

-- ✅ **Nuxt-first module** that injects `$aperture` and `$apertureLogger` into your app.
-- 🎯 **Domain + impact-aware logging**: scope every event to business domains and impact classes (revenue, engagement, performance, reliability).
+- **Domain + impact-aware logging**: scope every event to business domains and impact classes (revenue, engagement, performance, reliability).
-- 🧭 **User journey instruments**: trace funnels, API calls, and conversions with async-safe context propagation.
+- **User journey instruments**: trace funnels, API calls, and conversions with async-safe context propagation.
-- 🔌 **Pluggable providers**: console (rich dev output), Firebase, Sentry, Datadog, New Relic, or any HTTP endpoint.
+- **Pluggable providers**: console (rich dev output), Firebase, Sentry, Datadog, New Relic, or any HTTP endpoint.
-- 🧱 **Async context management**: leverage `AsyncLocalStorage` to keep tags, user traits, and instrumentation data across awaits.
+- **Async context management**: leverage `AsyncLocalStorage` to keep tags, user traits, and instrumentation data across awaits.

 ## Getting Started